phillipadsmith/2014.phillipadsmith.com/_posts/2015-02-12-canadian-open-data-experience.md

 > "This is serious business"
 > &mdash; Minister Tony Clement

 Those representing business, industry, and venture capital, however, talked a lot and said little.
-Vancouver's had its share of recent startup-to-exit successes and I was hoping for more substance to complete the picture that Minister Clement started, where open data connects to commercialization and contributes to the Canadian economy.
+Vancouver's had its share of recent startup-to-exit successes and I was hoping for more substance to complete the picture that Minister Clement started, specifically where open data connects to commercialization and contributes to the Canadian economy.

 The was an odd reference to Wikipedia as "open source software," which it most certainly is not -- a surprising slip.
 It was also explained that municipal governments don't trust each other -- and, for some unexplained reason, shouldn't -- and hence the need for a non-profit called [Urban Opus Society](http://urbanopus.net/) to fill that gap with the [Urban Opus Datahub
 ](http://urbanopus.net/datahub/).
 I'm curious to do some digging here to better understand the hurdles.